wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### APPLICATION_REPOSITORY_TOKEN

-Github and Gitlab prefer personal access tokens to passwords, so, if you wish to, you can generate personal access tokens at:
+Personal access tokens are preferred to passwords, so, if you wish to, you can generate personal access tokens at:

 Github: www.github.com/settings/tokens
 Gitlab: www.gitlab.com/profile/personal_access_tokens
+Bitbucket: support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token

 Make sure these tokens have the rights to create and destroy repositories as well as to read and write from them.
-Most likely, you want to have a separate git provider account for your associated deployments.
+Most likely, you will want to have a separate account with your git provider for your associated application deployments.

 ------